-The good news is that pension funds and endowments are now investing in the cryptocurrency space.
+The good news is that pension funds and endowments are now investing in alternative investment via the cryptocurrency space.
 Yale University, for example, has invested in at least two funds dedicated to crypto.
 Last month, Andreessen Horowitz, a well-regarded VC firm, changed its business model and registered all of its employees as qualified financial advisors.
 Why?
 Because registration gives advisors leeway to take riskier bets.
 According to the company, “If the firm wants to put $1 billion into cryptocurrency or tokens, or buy unlimited shares in public companies or from other investors, it can.”

 The Wild West 2017 ICO days are gone, but adoption is on the rise based on how the cryptocurrency investment landscape is changing and maturing.
 Projects now face more scrutiny but are garnering attention and moolah from more conservative investors like endowments.
 So while the overall appetite for cryptocurrency projects has decreased, the quality has likely increased, which makes this a great time to stay informed about the market.

 At Kambria we made sure to include our revenue generation model in our Master Plan, which includes community services, open innovation as a service, open innovation hubs, technology licensing, and our Kambria store and products.
 We’re certainly hip to the current capital raising environment.

 By the way, the Hard Rock in Fort Lauderdale, where the event was held, is building a gorgeous new hotel in the shape of an electric guitar.
 Come and see it for yourself!
 We’d love to have more ABC supporters here in Florida and welcome you with open arms.
 Check out Bitcoin Center Miami, an educational center and an official affiliate of Nick Spanos’s Bitcoin Center, while you’re here.

 KAT is a token used on the Kambria platform.